azemetre/playwright-react-typescript-jest-example/README.md

 >
 > [Kent C Dodds - Static vs Unit vs Integration vs E2E Testing for Frontend Apps](https://kentcdodds.com/blog/unit-vs-integration-vs-e2e-tests)

-While Cypress has recently started to include [multi-browser support](https://www.cypress.io/blog/2020/02/06/introducing-firefox-and-edge-support-in-cypress-4-0/), there's still an issue of veryifying scenarios across browsers such as webkit for Apple products.
+While Cypress has recently started to include [multi-browser support](https://www.cypress.io/blog/2020/02/06/introducing-firefox-and-edge-support-in-cypress-4-0/), there's still an issue of veryifying scenarios across browser engines such as webkit for Apple products.

 We need a way to easily verify and test behaviors across browsers.
 If we have a user scenario that fails for on iOS devices, we need to be able to write a regression test for it.